John Cullum: Early years and personal life

-Career
+Acting career

 He made his Broadway debut as Sir Dinadan in the Alan Jay Lerner/Frederick Loewe musical Camelot in 1960.
 He also understudied Richard Burton (King Arthur) and Roddy McDowall (Arthur's son Mordred), going on four times when Burton became ill and succeeding McDowall.
 He went on to play Laertes opposite Burton's 1964 Broadway performance as Hamlet (and in the film version of the production) and in Burton's final Broadway appearance in Noël Coward's Private Lives in 1983.

 In 1965, he was called in to replace Louis Jourdan during the Boston tryout of the musical On a Clear Day You Can See Forever.
 It was his first starring role on Broadway, netting him a Theatre World Award and his first Tony Award nomination.
 The original cast album received a Grammy Award (presented to lyricist Alan Jay Lerner and composer Burton Lane).

 He portrayed Edward Rutledge of South Carolina in the Broadway musical 1776, providing a dramatic highlight with his performance of "Molasses to Rum," a tirade against the hypocrisy of some Northerners over the slave trade ("They don't keep slaves, but they are willing to be considerable carriers of slaves to others.
 They're willing – for the shilling.")
 Cullum had been the third Rutledge on Broadway, but played the role the longest and repeated it for the 1972 film.

 He is well known for premiering the role of Charlie Anderson in the musical Shenandoah, which began at Goodspeed Opera House, Connecticut in 1974.
 Cullum won the Tony, Drama Desk and Outer Critics Circle Awards when the show was produced on Broadway in 1975.
 He also played the role at Wolf Trap, Virginia, in June 1976, opened the national tour for 3 weeks in Fall 1977 in Chicago, and starred in the limited run Broadway revival in 1989.